pinry/pinry/docs/src/plugin-system.md

-# Pinry, the open-source tiling image board.
+# New plugin system for Pinry

 New plugin system is under development.